 Please scroll down for the new additions!

 I manage to sit down at home about once, sometimes twice a week to arrange flowers, but it is during Noriko's lessons I learn the most, especially from my mistakes.
-The lessons are given at the Shofukan Japan Centre in Rotterdam.
-This class consists of 8 ladies and 3 gentlemen.
-The ( longer lasting) Rikka lessons are given at Noriko's home during weekends.

-As soon as you enter the Shofukan Centre, you feel inspired because a beautiful and genuine japanese garden welcomes visitors and the interior of the building (an old school) has partly been japanised.
 There are plenty of flowergrowers in the Netherlands and consequently material for flower arranging is abundant, varied and not too expensive.
+The beginners lessons are given at the Shofukan Japan Centre in Rotterdam.
+The more advanced and ( longer lasting) Rikka lessons are given at Noriko's home during weekends.

+As soon as you enter the Shofukan Centre, you feel inspired because a beautiful and genuine Japanese garden welcomes visitors and the interior of the building (an old school) has partly been japanised.
+In April 2012 the festive opening of a tea-house took place.
+The structure was built in Japan, shipped to Holland in parts, then re-assembled here.
+The result is very authentic and the tea-garden is now a true oasis in busy Rotterdam.
+The Centre offers tea ceremony classes amongst many other activities.

 Every year Shofukan hosts an Ikebana Ikenobo exhibition in September, see the website for dates.